yennetiuday/book-manager-api/README.md

 Here are some tasks for you to work on:

+📘 Discussion Task

+Explore the code and make notes on the following features and how it is being implemented in the code.
+We'd like you to note down what classes and methods are used and how the objects interact.

+The features are:
+- Get All Books
+- Get a Book by ID
+- Add a Book
+- Update a Book

 📘 Task 1: Implement the following User Story with tests.

 `User Story: As a user, I want to use the Book Manager API to delete a book using its ID`